My interest in photography began in my teens and has always been an enjoyable hobby.

 Over the last 5 years this hobby became more focussed on my immediate environment of 3 pairs of birds (each a different species) visiting me daily: a Magpie pair, a Torresian Crow pair and a Grey Butcherbird pair.
 A family of Laughing Kookaburras also visit in sporadic phases.

-I feel incredibly privileged having these beautiful birds in such close proximity.
-Even the chicks tag along with their parents once they are old enough to fly and I get many opportunities for close-up photography of these visiting bird families.
+I feel incredibly privileged having these beautiful birds allowing me to take such close up photos of them.
+Even the chicks tag along with their parents once they are old enough to fly.

 Inferior but acceptable alternatives are: